-Since it first screened on Netflix, the miniseries The Queen’s Gambit has been a huge hit.
-The show is based on Walter Tevis’s 1983 novel, which shares the same name.
-An American period, coming-of-age drama directed and written by Scott Frank.
+Since it first screened on Netflix, the mini-series The Queen’s Gambit has been a huge hit.
+The show is based on Walter Tevis’s 1983 novel of the same name which is an American period, a coming-of-age drama.

-However, there is one more thing that has grown in popularity – some may even argue that it has surpassed Taylor-Joy herself – it’s the board game itself.
+However, the series is not the only thing that has grown in popularity, and some may even argue that it has surpassed the lead actor herself – it’s the board game itself.
 Chess.

-During the same week The Queen’s Gambit was released on Netflix, there was a significant rise in chess on the worldwide search engine in the United Kingdom as well as many other countries.
+In the same week that The Queen’s Gambit was released on Netflix, there was a significant rise in people searching for the term “chess” on Google’s search engine in the United Kingdom and many other countries.

 “Since the release of The Queen’s Gambit we have seen roughly 2.5 million new members join,” the director of business development of chess.com, Nick Barton told AFP.

-There is no doubt about the fact that Netflix is officially a definitive modern media company, almost a symbol for the 21st century technologies.
-It has changed the way we consume films and television shows in society, and it is now one of the most crucial providers of digitally delivered media content.
-The number of subscribers on Netflix is growing each year by ten percent.
-There are 12.4 million subscribers in the United Kingdom according to the latest figures and 59 million in the United States.
-It is safe to say that Netflix is the new media and its influence is undoubtedly recognisable in a variety of industries.
+There is no doubt that Netflix is officially a definitive modern media company, almost a symbol for the 21st Century technologies.
+It has changed the way we consume films television shows in society, and it is now one of the most crucial providers of digitally delivered media content.
+The number of subscribers on Netflix is growing each year by around 10%.

-Experts call it the Netflix Effect.
-According to Forbes, this phrase is referred to ‘when a new series catapults and unknown actor to fame – overnight – as a result of millions of people binge watching a show.’
-However, the term has grown to refer to a number of factors: the curation of the content, the content itself and its social and economic influence, and different representation.
+However, the term has grown to refer to several factors: curating the content, the content itself and its social and economic influence, and different representation.
 Due to lockdown and everyone being stuck indoors, the Netflix Effect has reached a new high.

 Dating a vegan may come with negative stereotypes and a bad rap.
 From being ‘too annoying’, to having a ‘dull diet’.
 Veganism can be a restrictive diet, not only in the sense of meat but also dairy, eggs etc., as all animal products are off limits.
 However, veganism has been on the rise and within the last decade is has grown 360 per cent in the UK alone.